reactplay/react-play/README.md

 `brew install yarn`

 **Or Download Package**
-if you are unable to install yarn following the above mention process then you can simply download the package and install it.
-Visit the official link of yarpkg there you can on the website just expand the `Alternative` section and it will ask for the version to download for windows/linux/mac.
+If you are unable to install yarn following the above-mentioned process, then you can simply download the package and install it.
+Visit the official website of Yarn; there you can just expand the "Alternative" section and it will ask for the version to download for Windows, Linux, or Mac.
 `https://classic.yarnpkg.com/en/docs/install#windows-stable`